 Property and Financial Affairs LPA

-A Property and Financial Affairs LPA enables the appointed person (or people), known as the “Attorney(s)”, to make decisions about the property and financial affairs of the person who made it.
+A Property and Financial Affairs LPA enables the person making the LPA to appoint another person (or people), known as the “Attorney(s)”, to make decisions on their behalf – in the best interests of the person – relating to their property and financial affairs.

 The types of decisions that could be covered by a property and financial affairs LPA include:

 - managing their bank and any savings accounts; and